Michael S. Malone

 Michael Shawn Malone (born January 21, 1954) is an American author, columnist, editor, investor, businessman, and television producer.
 He has been the host of several shows on PBS.
 As of 2009, Malone is a columnist for ABC News, an op-ed contributor for The Wall Street Journal, a contributing editor to Wired, and the editor-in-chief of Edgelings.com, a website focused on business and technology news in Silicon Valley.

 Malone is the author of numerous books and has written the "Silicon Insider" column for ABC since 2000.
 In his professional writing he usually uses the name "Michael S. Malone", to distinguish his work from that of another U.S. author named Michael Malone, primarily a writer of fiction.

 Early life and education

 Malone was born in 1954 in Fürstenfeldbruck in Bavaria, a state in West Germany.
-His father was a dyslexic U.S. Air Force officer who later worked as a freelance writer.
+His father was a U.S. Air Force officer who was dyslexic and who later worked as a freelance writer.
 After living in Munich for a time, he grew up in Sunnyvale, California.
 He graduated from Santa Clara University in 1975 and received his MBA from SCU in 1977.